SiegeEngineers/aoe2map/README.md

 ### 19.1.3

-Added "how to upload a new version of a map" to the info section.
+- Added "how to upload a new version of a map" to the info section.
+- When logged in, you can now express your affection towards a map by clicking the button with the :heart: icon, turning the button yellow.
+You can also undo that expression of affection by clicking the button again, turning it back to grey.
+Hearts are shared between all versions of a map, meaning you can add your heart to version 1 and then remove it again on version 3.

 ### 19.1.2